-The Globe artichoke is frozen after removing the green outer leaves.
+The Globe artichoke is frozen after removing the green outermost leaves.
 Only the part containing the light yellow or white bracts is frozen.
-They need to be blanched to inactivate the enzymes responsible for color and flavor changes.
+Frozen artichoke may be stored at below 0°F (-17.8°C) for 6 to 8 months.
+They need to be blanched before freezing to inactivate the enzymes responsible for color and flavor changes.
 Blanching can be done in 0.7% boiling citric acid solution for 5-7 minutes followed by cooling in cold water.
 Packaging and freezing is done by the usual procedures.
+As with most frozen products, artichokes should be frozen as rapidly as possible.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.